Training Season: Live performances

-Lipa opened the 66th Annual Grammy Awards with the first live performance of "Training Season" on 4 February 2024, as a mashup with "Houdini" and "Dance the Night" (2023).
-This preceded the release of "Training Season".
-She wore a leather-and-mesh bodysuit with silver straps and knee-high platform boots.
-Lipa performed it as the first song, dancing on a giant silver jungle gym which was rotated by leather-clothed muscular male background dancers.
+Lipa opened the Grammy Awards with the first live performance of "Training Season" on 4 February 2024, as a mashup with "Houdini" and "Dance the Night" (2023), prior to its release.
 The set employed blue stage lights and a vertiginous backdrop of mirrors and pyrotechnics.
-One line from "Dance the Night" was included, before she transitioned into singing "Houdini" in the middle of the stage and performed the dance sequence from its music video.
-The performance was well received by the audience.
-Rolling Stones Brittany Spanos believed the performance was a great way to open the show, and some others praised the choreography.
-Gonzalez and Alex Hopper of American Songwriter were positive about the male dancers, with the latter including the performance in his three favourite live moments from Lipa.
-The Telegraphs Sanghamitra Chatterjee and Parades Matthew Huff included it among the night's highlights, whereas USA Todays Patrick Ryan ranked it ninth among the ceremony's twelve performances.
+Lipa wore a leather-and-mesh bodysuit with silver straps and knee-high platform boots.
+She performed "Training Season" as the first song, dancing on a giant silver jungle gym which was rotated by leather-clothed muscular male background dancers.
+One line from "Dance the Night" was included, before Lipa transitioned into "Houdini".
+The performance was well received by the audience and critics.
+Reviewers thought the performance was a strong opening to the show, praising its choreography and male dancers, with Alex Hopper of American Songwriter including it among Lipa's three best live moments.
+The Telegraph and Parade listed it among the night's highlights, while USA Today ranked it ninth among the ceremony's twelve performances.

-On 2 March, Lipa opened the Brit Awards 2024 by reprising "Training Season" in snug black leather shorts with a lace-up front, a black bra in a cropped leather jacket, and tall lace-up boots with thick block heels.
-She also wore layers of silver chain necklaces and sparkling rings.
-Lipa began by singing alone, but background dancers descended from the top during the second verse and performed Cirque du Soleil-inspired acrobatic tricks in the air.
-After the song's bridge, two aerial dancers seized her arms and lifted her off the ground and she levitated in the air.
-Critics believed the performance captivated the audience, and Uproxxs Flisadam Pointer thought the aerial dance moves were impressive and Lipa displayed stamina.
+On 2 March 2024, Lipa opened the Brit Awards 2024 by reprising "Training Season" in a black leather outfit with lace-up boots.
+Lipa began by singing alone, and background dancers descended from the top during the second verse and performed Cirque du Soleil-inspired acrobatic tricks in the air.
+After the song's bridge, two aerial dancers seized her arms and lifted her off the ground and she was suspended in the air.
+Critics believed the performance captivated the audience, and Uproxxs Flisadam Pointer thought that the aerial dance moves were impressive and that Lipa displayed stamina.
+Lipa recorded a live version of the track, which was titled "Training Season (London Sessions)".
+She sang the song at the Time 100 Gala in April and reprised it alongside a band at the Maida Vale Studios in London the following month.

-Lipa recorded a live performance of "Training Season", which was called the "London Sessions".
-She sang the song at the Time 100 Gala in April 2024, and she reprised it alongside a band at the Maida Vale Studios in London the following month.
-Lipa included it as the first song on the set list of her 2024-2025 concert tour, the Radical Optimism Tour, and performed it at festivals like NOS Alive and Mad Cool.
-On 28 June 2024, she opened her Glastonbury Festival 2024 set with "Training Season"; it began with stationary dancers, evoking a dystopian montage reminiscent of The Running Man (1987), before Lipa walked out to a clip of Peter Fonda from the 1966 film The Wild Angels.
-NMEs Liberty Dunworth praised the atmosphere created just a few minutes into Lipa's set, and BBC News's Mark Savage believed the choreography was on the level of a proper award show performance.